sparkfun/SparkFun_GNSSDO/docs/introduction.md

 </div>

-!!!
-RTK Base
+!!! warning "RTK Base"
 	The mosaic-T is a superb GNSS module designed for highly accurate timing applications.
-It can be configured as a RTK Rover and will make use of incoming RTCM corrections. **But it can not be configured as a RTK Base - RTCM output is not supported.**
+It can be configured as a RTK Rover and will make use of incoming RTCM corrections. **But it can not be configured as a RTK Base.
+RTCM output is not supported.**

-## :fontawesome-solid-gear:&nbsp;Connectivity
+## :fontawesome-solid-screwdriver-wrench:&nbsp;Connectivity

 -	SMA Connections:
     - GNSS Antenna (L1/L2/L5/L-Band) - provides 5V for an active antenna